Caral–Supe civilization: Government

-He finds the first two present in ancient Caral-Supe.
+He finds the first two present in ancient Caral–Supe.

 Economic

 Economic authority would have rested on the control of cotton, edible plants, and associated trade relationships, with power centered on the inland sites.
-Haas tentatively suggests that the scope of this economic power base may have extended widely: there are only two confirmed shore sites in the Caral-Supe (Aspero and Bandurria) and possibly two more, but cotton fishing nets and domesticated plants have been found up and down the Peruvian coast.
-It is possible that the major inland centers of Caral-Supe, were at the center of a broad regional trade network centered on these resources.
+Haas tentatively suggests that the scope of this economic power base may have extended widely: there are only two confirmed shore sites in the Caral–Supe (Aspero and Bandurria) and possibly two more, but cotton fishing nets and domesticated plants have been found up and down the Peruvian coast.
+It is possible that the major inland centers of Caral–Supe, were at the center of a broad regional trade network centered on these resources.

 Citing Shady, a 2005 article in Discover magazine suggests a rich and varied trade life: "[Caral] exported its own products and those of Aspero to distant communities in exchange for exotic imports: Spondylus shells from the coast of Ecuador, rich dyes from the Andean highlands, hallucinogenic snuff from the Amazon."
-(Given the still limited extent of Caral-Supe research, such claims should be treated circumspectly.)
+(Given the still limited extent of Caral–Supe research, such claims should be treated circumspectly.)
 Other reports on Shady's work indicate Caral traded with communities in the jungle farther inland and, possibly, with people from the mountains.

 Ideology

 Haas postulates that ideological power exercised by leadership was based on apparent access to deities and the supernatural.
-Evidence regarding Caral-Supe religion is limited: in 2003, an image of the Staff God, a leering figure with a hood and fangs, was found on a gourd that dated to 2250 BC.
+Evidence regarding Caral–Supe religion is limited: in 2003, an image of the Staff God, a leering figure with a hood and fangs, was found on a gourd that dated to 2250 BCE.
 The Staff God is a major deity of later Andean cultures, and Winifred Creamer suggests the find points to worship of common symbols of deities.
-As with much other research at Caral-Supe, the nature and significance of the find has been disputed by other researchers.
+As with much other research at Caral–Supe, the nature and significance of the find has been disputed by other researchers.

-Mann postulates that the act of architectural construction and maintenance at Caral-Supe may have been a spiritual or religious experience: a process of communal exaltation and ceremony.
+Mann postulates that the act of architectural construction and maintenance at Caral–Supe may have been a spiritual or religious experience: a process of communal exaltation and ceremony.
 Shady has called Caral "the sacred city" (la ciudad sagrada) and reports that socio-economic and political focus was on the temples, which were periodically remodeled, with major burnt offerings associated with the remodeling.

 Physical

-Haas notes the absence of any suggestion of physical bases of power, that is, defensive construction, at Caral-Supe.
+Haas notes the absence of any suggestion of physical bases of power, that is, defensive construction, at Caral–Supe.
 There is no evidence of warfare "of any kind or at any level during the Preceramic Period".
 Mutilated bodies, burned buildings, and other tell-tale signs of violence are absent and settlement patterns are completely non-defensive.
 The evidence of the development of complex government in the absence of warfare contrasts markedly to archaeological theory, which suggests that human beings move away from kin-based groups to larger units resembling "states" for mutual defense of often scarce resources.
-In Caral-Supe, a vital resource was present: arable land generally, and the cotton crop specifically, but Mann noted that apparently, the move to greater complexity by the culture was not driven by the need for defense or warfare.
+In Caral–Supe, a vital resource was present: arable land generally, and the cotton crop specifically, but Mann noted that apparently, the move to greater complexity by the culture was not driven by the need for defense or warfare.